 The Redmi Note 4 has a bigger battery than Apple’s iPhone 6S Plus (which features a 2,750mAh battery), but is actually thinner with a width of 76 mm!
 The Note 4 is solidly built; use it and you will realize there’s no creaking.
 The seams where the 2.5D curved-edge glass meets metal are tight and even.
 The all-metal body lends a sturdy personality to the Note 4, and also ensures that the rear panel is less slippery.
 The smartphone, which has its buttons in all the right places — volume rocker and power button within easy reach of your right thumb — and is actually a breeze to use with a single hand.
 To make things easier for you, Xiaomi has also included a one-handed mode of usage.
 Turn on this mode to shrink the display of your Note 4 to one side of the screen.

 Did you miss the big Redmi Note 4 launch on Flipkart?
 Don’t worry.
-Get ready to buy it during our sale on March 1, 2017 at 12 noon.
+Get ready to buy it during our next sale on January 30, 2017 at 12 noon.